Pahinithi/Loan-Status-Prediction-using-Machine-Learning/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

+## Contact

+For any questions or inquiries, please contact me at [nithilan32@gmail.com](mailto:nithilan32@gmail.com).